Ralph Binney: Death

+Binney was cremated at Golders Green Crematorium, where he is commemorated on the Commonwealth War Graves Commission's cremation memorial.

+Memorials

-Captain Binney’s naval colleagues formed a trust:
+Captain Binney's naval colleagues formed a trust:

 'To award a medal for the bravest action performed in each calendar year in support of law and order in the areas controlled by the Metropolitan Police and the City of London Police by any person who is not a police officer or on duty as a member of the force.'

 Since the first ceremony in 1947 more than 50 medals and hundreds of certificates have been handed out.
 The first posthumous award of the Binney Medal was in December 1965.
 Michael Munnelly, 23, was murdered by an 18 year old butcher in London, December 1964, whilst defending a milkman from a gang attempting to rob him.

 A plaque to commemorate this was unveiled by Prince Philip, Duke of Edinburgh outside 22 Birchin Lane, in December 1986.

 'This plaque was given by the Royal Navy in memory of Captain Ralph Douglas Binney CBE Royal Navy who, on 8 December 1944 died from injuries received, when bravely and alone he confronted violent men raiding a jeweller's shop in this lane and struggled to prevent their escape.
 To honour this courageous act, Captain Binney's fellow officers and other friends founded the Binney Memorial Awards for civilians of the City and Metropolitan areas of London who, in the face of great danger and personal risk, have followed Captain Binney's example and steadfastly upheld law and order.

 Unveiled by HRH the Duke of Edinburgh KG KT on Thursday 4 December 1986.'

 A charity, the Binney Memorial Medal Fund, was founded in 1962.
 This charity ceased in 2008.
 The scheme has since been extended to the whole country.
 The medal is still awarded today.